andy-goryachev-oracle/Test/doc/InputMap/InputMapV3.md

 ### JavaFX Model-View-Controller Paradigm

-JavaFX controls is supposed to follow the classic [Model-View-Controller](https://wiki.openjdk.org/display/OpenJFX/UI+Controls+Architecture) (MVC) paradigm [0].
+JavaFX controls are supposed to follow the classic [Model-View-Controller](https://wiki.openjdk.org/display/OpenJFX/UI+Controls+Architecture) (MVC) paradigm [0].

-In reality, JavaFX does not exhibit a strict adherence to MVC pattern, for example, `Control` represents both the model (by hosting various properties) and a part of the View (by being a `Region` and a part of the scene graph).
+In reality, JavaFX does not exhibit a strict adherence to the MVC pattern, for example, `Control` represents both the model (by hosting various properties) and a part of the View (by being a `Region` and a part of the scene graph).

 To make the separation of concerns clearer, we propose a clear separation of responsibilities between the constituent parts.